LCA-EET/Lichdom/README.md

 - Natural AC improves by 3.

-- You gain the innate ability of Lich Touch, usable at will but only once per turn.
-Lich Touch deals d10 cold damage in melee range (no save), and the subject must save vs. paralysis or be paralyzed for 5 rounds.
-Undead and other subjects immune to paralysis are immune to Lich Touch, and spell resistance applies.
+- You gain the innate ability of Lich Touch, usable at will as a melee weapon.
+Stats are listed in a section below.

 - You gain the innate ability of Lich Form, usable at will but only once per turn.
 This is purely a cosmetic ability which changes the character's appearance to that of a typical Lich.
 By default, a Lich made by Morris's method looks identical to a typical character.